NuGet/docs.microsoft.com-nuget/docs/tools/Package-Manager-Console.md

 ---
-title: NuGet Package Manager Console Guide
+title: Install and manage NuGet packages using PowerShell in Visual Studio
 description: Instructions for using the NuGet Package Manager Console in Visual Studio for working with packages.
 author: karann-msft
 ms.author: karann